Top 100 Recent CVEs

 Steps to mitigate:

-• Update the device firmware to the latest version
+• Update the plugin to a version higher than 26.0.8

 What it does: